 The CSV file needs a top row of headers corresponding to the properties for each contact.

 At a minimum, the Contact must contain the

 phonenumber1property for the contact to be valid.

-All phone numbers must be formatted in E.164 format (+1XXXXXXXXXX).
+All phone numbers can be in the following formats: